bradeneast/bradeneast.com/src/projects/WRDS.md

 <meta name="media" content="/_assets/media/wrds/wrds-demo.mp4">
 <meta name="categories" content="web app, javascript, lit-html">

 WRDS is a super-lightweight web app for fast, templated document creation.
-It lets you create PDF documents in seconds, create templates, export/import data, and write unlimited styles.
+It lets you create PDF documents in seconds, save templates, export/import data, and write unlimited styles.

 > [Try it out for yourself](https://wrds.netlify.app) and let me know how it can be improved.